astropy/sphinx-automodapi/docs/index.rst

     extensions = ['sphinx_automodapi.automodapi']

-..
-TODO: we could make automodsumm be automatically set up when automodapi is set up

 You can then add an ``automodapi`` block anywhere that you want to generate documentation for a module::